-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+What you must pay when Services that are covered for you you get these services Prosthetic devices and related supplies\ Devices (other than dental) that replace all or part of a body You pay 20% of the total part or function.
+These include but are not limited to: cost for Medicare-covered colostomy bags and supplies directly related to colostomy prosthetic devices and care, pacemakers, braces, prosthetic shoes, artificial limbs, and related supplies. breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic Prior authorization devices, and repair and/or replacement of prosthetic devices. required.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

-You pay 20% of the total cost for Medicare-covered prosthetic devices and related supplies.

-Prior authorization required.
+Pulmonary rehabilitation services\ Comprehensive programs of pulmonary rehabilitation are You pay 20% of the total cost covered for members who have moderate to very severe for Medicare-covered chronic obstructive pulmonary disease (COPD) and a referral services. for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Prior authorization required. 🍑 Screening and counseling to reduce alcohol misuse There is no coinsurance.
+We cover one alcohol misuse screening for adults with copayment, or deductible for Medicare (including pregnant women) who misuse alcohol but the Medicare-covered aren't alcohol dependent. screening and counseling to If you screen positive for alcohol misuse, you can get up to 4 reduce alcohol misuse brief face-to-face counseling sessions per year (if you're preventive benefit.